mrled/algo/README.NEWTROY.md

 4. `security`
 5. `encrypted`: some AWS specific thing, I think it's encrypting the EBS disk but honestly what is the threat model here
 6. `ssh_tunneling`: enable SSH tunneling, which saves a `known_hosts` file inside the `configs/` directory
-6. `dns_route53`: enable route53 DNS
+7. `dns_route53`: enable route53 DNS

 Environment settings:

 1. `aws_access_key`
 2. `aws_secret_key`
-3. `aws_server_name`: sets the `Name` tag for the EC2 instance in AWS
-4. `region`
-5. `Win10_Enabled`: enable support for Windows 10 clients, which apparently harms security to some degree
-6. `Store_CAKEY`: save the CA key so that I can add more clients later
-7. `easyrsa_CA_password`: if you have added a user to `config.cfg` and are redeploying, you MUST pass this with the value that Algo generated or else you'll get an error like `unable to load CA private key`.
+3. `easyrsa_CA_password`: if you have added a user to `config.cfg` and are redeploying, you MUST pass this with the value that Algo generated or else you'll get an error like `unable to load CA private key`.
 If it's your first time deploying, you can leave this blank causing Algo to generate a password for you and display it at the end.
+4. `p12_export_password`: this is just a nice thing to pass in so my fucking client PKCS12 certificate passwords don't change every fucking time I redeploy

 Experimental settings